 Middle Grade: I love so much middle grade, from the heartfelt to the adventuresome to the outrageous.
 Here are just a few: Anne of Green Gables, The Lonely Heart of Maybelle Lane, Other Words for Home, The List of Things that Will Not Change, King and the Dragonflies, When You Trap a Tiger, Coo, The Island at the End of Everything, Echo, The Golden Compass, All the Impossible Things, Extraordinary Birds, Beyond the Bright Sea, The Only Black Girls in Town, The Good Thieves, The Mysterious Benedict Society, The Adventures of a Girl Called Bicycle, A Wish in the Dark, City Spies, The Scandalous Sisterhood of Prickwillow Place

 Books for Grown-Ups*: On the rare occasion I’m reading a book for adults, it’s generally a sweeping family saga.
-A few favorites are: Rebecca, My Brilliant Friend, Homegoing, The Dutch House, A Thousand Splendid Suns, An American Marriage, Americanah, A Prayer for Owen Meany
+A few favorites are: Rebecca, The House in the Cerulean Sea, My Brilliant Friend, Homegoing, The Dutch House, A Thousand Splendid Suns, An American Marriage, Americanah, A Prayer for Owen Meany

 Podcasts: The Literaticast, 88 Cups of Tea, Deadline City, First Draft with Sarah Enni, The Manuscript Academy